Dr. Martin Luther King, Jr.

 Freedom Summer: The Savage Season That Made Mississippi Burn and Made America a Democracy

 This book discusses the legacy of Jim Crow in Mississippi as well as national figures such as Martin Luther King Jr. and Pete Seeger.
-Each of these individuals were courageous black citizens who refused to be intimidated in their struggle for justice.
+Each of these individuals were courageous citizens who refused to be intimidated in their struggle for justice.

 Revolution of Conscience: Martin Luther King, Jr., and the Philosophy of Nonviolence